xz0127/tp/docs/DeveloperGuide.md

 `CsvAppointmentArchive` implements the following operations:

-* `AppointmentArchive#archivePastAppointments(ReadOnlyAppointmentBook)` — Removes all past appointments and archive them as a csv file.
-Returns the filtered `ReadOnlyAppointmentBook`.
+* `AppointmentArchive#archivePastAppointments(ReadOnlyAppointmentBook)` — Removes all past appointments from the `ReadOnlyAppointmentBook` and archive them as a csv file.
-* `AppointmentArchive#saveAppointments(List<CsvAdaptedAppointment>, String)` — Saves the list of `CsvAdaptedAppointment` as a csv file to the archive directory with the given filename.
+* `AppointmentArchive#saveAppointments(List<CsvAdaptedAppointment>, String)` — Saves the list of `CsvAdaptedAppointment` as a csv file in the archive directory with the given filename.
 * `AppointmentArchive#readAppointments(String)` — Reads the csv file with the given filename and returns the data as a `List<CsvAdaptedAppointment>`
-* `AppointmentArchive#getArchiveStatistics()` — Gets the status message of the archiver, which contains the number of appointments archived and the number of undone appointments archived.
+* `AppointmentArchive#getArchiveStatistics()` — Gets the status message of the archive mechanism.

 Of these three, only the `archivePastAppointments(ReadOnlyAppointmenBook)` and `getArchiveStatistics()` are exposed in the `AppointmentBookStorage` and `Storage` interfaces as methods with the same signature.

-`CsvAdaptedAppointment` and `CsvAdaptedPatient` are used to represent the csv-adapted (serializable/deserializable) `Appointment` and `Patient` respectively.
+`CsvAdaptedAppointment` and `CsvAdaptedPatient` are used to represent the csv-adapted `Appointment` and `Patient` respectively.

 Given below is an example archive run scenario and how the archive mechanism behaves at each step.

-Step 1.
-The user launches the application with some existing appointment data (not launching for the first time).
+1. The user launches the application with some existing appointment data (not launching for the first time).

-Step 2.
-The `MainApp` calls the `Storage#readAppointmentBook()` method to get the `Optional<ReadOnlyAppointmentBook>` which may contains the book of existing appointment data.
+1. The `MainApp` calls the `Storage#readAppointmentBook()` method to get the `Optional<ReadOnlyAppointmentBook>` which may contains the book of existing appointment data.

-Step 3.
-The original `ReadOnlyAppointmentBook` is then passed to the `AppointmentArchive` through the `Storage` and `AppointmentBookStorage` by calling their respective `archivePastAppointments(ReadOnlyAppointmentBook)` methods.
+1. The original `ReadOnlyAppointmentBook` is then passed to the `AppointmentArchive` through the `Storage` and `AppointmentBookStorage` by calling their respective `archivePastAppointments(ReadOnlyAppointmentBook)` methods.

-Step 4. `AppointmentArchive#archivePastAppointments(ReadOnlyAppointmentBook)` then iterates through the `ReadOnlyAppointmentBook` and separates it into a `List<Appointment>`, which contains only the upcoming appointments, and `List<CsvAdaptedAppointment>`, which contains the appointments to be archived.
+1. `AppointmentArchive#archivePastAppointments(ReadOnlyAppointmentBook)` then iterates through the `ReadOnlyAppointmentBook` and separates it into a `List<Appointment>`, which contains only the upcoming appointments, and `List<CsvAdaptedAppointment>`, which contains the appointments to be archived.

-Step 5.
-For each `CsvAdaptedAppointment` in the same group (same month), the `AppointmentArchive` calls the `AppointmentArchive#saveAppointments(List<CsvAdaptedAppointment>, String)` method to save the appointment list.
+1. For each `CsvAdaptedAppointment` in the same group (same month), the `AppointmentArchive` calls the `AppointmentArchive#saveAppointments(List<CsvAdaptedAppointment>, String)` method to save the appointment list.

-Step 6. `AppointmentArchive#saveAppointments()` then calls the `CsvUtil::serializeObjectToCsvFile()` method to save and archive the past appointments.
+1. `AppointmentArchive#saveAppointments()` then calls the `CsvUtil::serializeObjectToCsvFile()` method to save and archive the past appointments.

-Step 7.
-The `List<Appointment>` containing only the upcoming appointments will then be returned to the user as a `ReadOnlyAppointmentBook`.
+1. The `List<Appointment>` containing only the upcoming appointments will then be returned to the user as a `ReadOnlyAppointmentBook`.

-Step 8.
-The `Ui` component will then call the `Logic#getArchiveStatus()` component on initialisation to get the archive status message from the `StorageManager`.
+1. The `Ui` component will then call the `Logic#getArchiveStatus()` component on initialisation to get the archive status message from the `StorageManager`.

 The above process is shown in the following sequence diagram: